calumgrant/logical/docs/worklist.md

 Conclusions:
 1. We use the `has ,` syntax to create n-ary predicates.
-2. They automatically project to smaller predicates as nee
+2. They automatically project to smaller predicates as needed.

-ded.

 Implementation:
 - Database::GetRelation(const std::vector<int> & parts)